Managed Services Provisioning

 About Exoscale Organizations

-Exoscale ressources are attached to organizations which have one or more users.
+Exoscale resources are attached to organizations which have one or more users.

 Users can have one of the following roles:

-An organization can purchase a single instance of a given product matching a given plan.
+An organization can purchase a single instance of a given product that matches a given plan.

-For managed services that requires an account, there must be a single account on the vendor side per Exoscale organizations.
+For managed services that require an account, there must be a single account on the vendor side per Exoscale organization.

-Vendor are free to allow accounts to provide additional users and segmenting management but billing must be reported for the initial organizations that created the account.
+Vendors can allow accounts to provide additional users and segment management, but billing must be reported for the initial organizations that created the account.

-Vendor can allow users to fully managed their users list on the vendor platform or can implement a synchronization mechanisms that can manage user access based on Exoscale user access.
+Vendors can also allow users to fully manage their user list on the vendor platform, or vendors can implement a synchronization mechanism that manages user access based on Exoscale user access.

-On provisioning, a uuid identifier will be provided for that organization which can be used when reporting custom metering.
+On provisioning, a UUID identifier will be provided for the organization which can be used when reporting custom metering.

-This exoscale uuid will be passed as both organization_uuid and space_uuid fields to maintain compatibility with broker supporting CloudFoundry.
+This Exoscale UUID will be passed as both organization_uuid and space_uuid fields to maintain compatibility with brokers that support CloudFoundry.

 The Open Service Broker API project allows independent software vendors, SaaS providers and developers to easily provide backing services to workloads running on cloud native platforms such as Cloud Foundry and Kubernetes.
 The specification, which has been adopted by many platforms and thousands of service providers, describes a simple set of API endpoints which can be used to provision, gain access to and managing service offerings.

-- Service instance update (plan changes, suspensions, users sync)
+• Service instance update (plan changes, suspensions, user sync)

-Your production OSBAPI compatible endpoint should be hosted over TLS and accept basic auth authentication.
+Your production OSBAPI-compatible endpoint should be hosted over TLS and accept basic authentication.

-A OSBAPI service matches one marketplace product on the Exoscale marketplace.
+• A OSBAPI service must match one product on the Exoscale marketplace.

-A additinal technical plan must be available for managing suspensions of end-user organizations.
+• An additional technical plan must be available for managing suspensions of end user organizations.

 Provisioning